 Give your child a camera and let her take photos all school break of things that she feels are super cool.
 Maybe a Lego tower, a rose bush in full bloom or the neighbor’s dog.
 Hold back on directing and you’ll be able to see summer through your child’s eyes.
 Review the photos weekly and talk about all the adventures you had together.
 Help her create a memory book or online album when the season ends.

 We want to hear from you.
-Set up an appointment today and what to do this summer Omaha, Nebraska & how much your children will love Premier Academy!
+Set up an appointment today and find out how much your children will love Premier Academy!